St Mary Magdalene Development Project

 Activities» Volunteering opportunities will enhance understanding of the heritage of the area and foster a sense of citizenship and belonging.

 Through growth of volunteer numbers, measured against the volunteer target number of 180.

 To provide enriching experiences which have long-term benefits for local residents.

 Activities» Creation of 180 volunteering opportunities in the first 3 years of the programme providing the opportunity for the development of transferable skills

-» We will offer formal training and accreditation through a variety of avenues, including apprenticeships and adult employability work placements.
+» Formal training and accreditation through a variety of avenues, including apprenticeships and adult employability work placements.

 Through monitoring and measurement of the number of people going into employment.

-The Activity Programme will engage with the local community to reduce isolation, and provide jobs and training opportunities.
-This will be demonstrated through the creation of 3 full time and 4 part time jobs, a range of casual positions and 180 volunteering opportunities in the first 3 years.
-Success will be meeting those targets, and increasing the number of volunteers by 10% after three years.
-We will also monitor the number of local people taking part in the project.
+Through the Activity Programme we will engage with the local community to reduce isolation, and provide jobs and training opportunities.
+This will be delivered through the creation of 3 full time and 4 part time jobs, a range of casual positions and 180 volunteering opportunities in the first 3 years.
+Success will be demonstrated by meeting measurable targets: job creation, increasing the number of volunteers and the number of local people participating.